Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: Random-Key Optimizer (RKO)

 For each variable $i$ in the random-key vector, the standard deviation $\sigma_l^i$ for sampling is given by:

-where $s_l^i$ is the $i$-th variable of the selected solution, and the sum is over all other archive members.
-In cases where the computed $\sigma$ is numerically close to zero (i.e., negligible dispersion), a large default $\sigma$ (e.g., 0.9999) is used to preserve exploration.
+where $x_l^i$ denotes the value of the $i$-th variable of the $l$-th ranked solution, and the sum is over all other archive members.
+In cases where the computed $\sigma_l^i$ is numerically close to zero (i.e., negligible dispersion), a large default $\sigma_l^i$ (e.g., 0.9999) is used to preserve exploration.

 Therefore, new solutions are created as follows:

 \begin{enumerate} \item Compute weights for all archive solutions and derive their selection probabilities. \item Select an archive solution according to these probabilities. \item For each variable, sample a new value from a Gaussian distribution centered at the selected solution's value, with standard deviation as above.
 Rejection sampling is used to ensure that variables remain within the feasible range $[0,1)$. \end{enumerate}